Willy Korn's Clemson dreams derailed. The journey kick-started a career, and his life

 Chadwell was thrilled.

 “We’re going into the season with basically one quarterback that’s healthy, a kid that’s a redshirt freshman.
 We have a practice and come back into the office and I check my email and I had an email from Willy’s dad,” Chadwell said.
-“Willy came down and I let him know the situation and we went from there.”
+“Willy came down, and I let him know the situation and we went from there.”

-After arriving at North Greenville late in the preseason, Korn was given pads that “looked like they were from 1974” and “an O-lineman’s facemask,” according to Chadwell.
+After arriving at North Greenville late in the preseason, Korn was given pads that “looked like they were from 1974” and “an O-lineman’s face mask,” according to Chadwell.

 Korn didn’t mind.